mihai-negru/c-language-data-structures/Documentation/STACKS.md

 >**NOTE:** A non-existing stack is also considered as an empty stack.

-The second function will return the sizze of the stack or **-1** if stack does not exist.
+The second function will return the size of the stack or **-1** if stack does not exist.

-## For some other examples of using linked lists you can look up at /examples/stacks
+## For some other examples of using stacks you can look up at /examples/stacks